 On point refers to a type of quilt setting where the quilt block is turned at a 45 degree angle.
-In the photo, the Pinwheel square (top right) has been set on point and surrounded with red triangles.
+The trees in the photo above are set on point.
+In the photo below, the Pinwheel square (top right) has been set on point and surrounded with red triangles.
 Some folks say when you set a quilt block on point, it resembles a diamond shape.

 All blocks can be set on point but some quilt squares actually look better on point.
 Notice the basket block below.
-When set on point in the next photo, it is upright.
+When set on point in the next photo (bottom row center), it is upright.

 The video below explains how to set a quilt block on point (6 inches) along with an easy formula for figuring out the cutting requirements for any size block.